Sleep improves athletic performance!

-New Year's resolutions: One in three Germans have set themselves the goal of doing more sport in 2021.
-Our athletic performance is strongly related to our sleep patterns.
-So why sleep is so important for athletes and how you can optimally combine your sporting activity and your sleeping patterns to easily achieve your goals in 2021, we show you here.
+New Year's resolutions: Every third German has set a goal for 2021 to do more sport.
+Our athletic performance is closely related to our sleep patterns.
+So why sleep is so important for athletes and how you can optimally combine your sporting activity and your sleep behavior in order to easily achieve your goals in 2021, we will show you here.

-- Why is sport so important for us?
+- Why is sport so important to us?

 - Better performance through more sleep